 Microsoft Corporation (2017 - Present)

-I am a Principal Group Program Manager in the Azure AI Platform group, where I lead product development, technology planning, and business development strategy for Azure Cognitive Services.
+I am a Principal Group Program Manager in the Azure AI Platform group, where I lead the Azure Text team.
+I used to be the Group Program Manager for Azure Cognitive Services, where I led product development, technology planning, and business development strategy for prebuilt AI services for Microsoft.

 Intel Corporation (2016 - 2017)

 I was the Chief Product Officer at Intel® Saffron™ Cognitive Solutions Group in Hillsboro, Oregon, where I was responsible for product engineering, product marketing, product management, and product development of enterprise-ready AI solutions.
 I was previously an Entrepreneur-in-Residence (EIR) and Research Science Manager in the New Devices Group within Intel's New Technology Group.
 My areas of interest included artificial intelligence, machine learning (including deep learning, of course), natural language processing, knowledge representation and reasoning, and computer vision.

 I co-founded (along with Keith Rosema and Alan Caplan) the Vulcan Proving Ground, an internal incubator dedicated to growing Vulcan's strategic technology portfolio.